psychemedia/storytelling-notes/fire-bird-vassiissa.md

 Ivan Tsarevich went out of the palace and began to weep bitterly: then he came to the grey Wolf and related how it had gone with him.

-"Hail to thee, brave warrior, doughty of might!" the grey Wolf said. " Why did you not listen to my words, and take the golden bridle?"
+"Hail to thee, brave warrior, doughty of might!" the grey Wolf said.
+"Why did you not listen to my words, and take the golden bridle?"

 "I have been guilty before you," said Ivan Tsarevich.

-"Well, so be it," the grey Wolf went on. " Sit on my back, on the grey Wolf: I will take you wherever you require."
+"Well, so be it," the grey Wolf went on.
+"Sit on my back, on the grey Wolf: I will take you wherever you require."

-So Ivan Tsarevich sat on the grey Wolf's back, and the grey Wolf scoured as fast as a dart, and at last he arrived at the kingdom of Princess Elena the Fair, to the golden palisade which surrounded the wonderful garden; and the Wolf said to the Tsarevich: " Ivan Tsarevich, slip off my back, off the grey Wolf, and go behind on that road and wait for me in the open field under the green oak."
+So Ivan Tsarevich sat on the grey Wolf's back, and the grey Wolf scoured as fast as a dart, and at last he arrived at the kingdom of Princess Elena the Fair, to the golden palisade which surrounded the wonderful garden; and the Wolf said to the Tsarevich: "Ivan Tsarevich, slip off my back, off the grey Wolf, and go behind on that road and wait for me in the open field under the green oak."
 Ivan Tsarevich went as he was bidden, and the grey Wolf sat near the golden palisade, waiting until Princess Elena the Fair should come into the garden to walk.

 In the evening, when the little sun was setting fast to the West, Princess Elena the Fair went into the garden to take a walk with all of her maids of honour and servants and attendants and all the boyáryni `[Countesses]` around.
 When she came to the place where the grey Wolf sat behind the railing, suddenly the grey Wolf leapt across the grating to the garden, seized Princess Elena the Fair, leapt back and ran away with all his might and strength.
-He then went into the open field under the green oak where Ivan Tsarevich was waiting, and said, " Ivan Tsarevich, come sit on my back, on the grey Wolf swiftly."
+He then went into the open field under the green oak where Ivan Tsarevich was waiting, and said, "Ivan Tsarevich, come sit on my back, on the grey Wolf swiftly."
 Ivan Tsarevich sat on him, and the grey Wolf scoured off with them both fast to the kingdom of Tsar Afron.

 All the maids of honour and servants and attendants and boydryni ran swiftly into the palace and began to set a hunt on foot, but however many the hunters that hunted, they could not hunt down the grey Wolf, and so they all turned back home again frustrated.

 Ivan Tsarevich, seated on the grey Wolf's back with Princess Elena the Fair, fell in love with her and she with him: and when the grey Wolf arrived at the garden of Tsar Afron, the Tsarevich grew very sad and began to weep tears.

-The grey Wolf asked him, " Why are you weeping, Tsarevich?"
+The grey Wolf asked him, "Why are you weeping, Tsarevich?"

-And Ivan Tsarevich answered him, " O my friend, the grey Wolf, how shall it be to me, the doughty youth, not to weep, not to be afflicted?
+And Ivan Tsarevich answered him, "O my friend, the grey Wolf, how shall it be to me, the doughty youth, not to weep, not to be afflicted?
 I love Princess Elena the Fair with all my heart, and now I must give her up to Tsar Afron in exchange for the golden-maned horse: and, if I do not give her up, then Tsar Afron will dishonour me throughout all the kingdoms."

-"I have served you well, Ivan Tsarevich," the greyWolf replied, " and I will serve you yet this service.
+"I have served you well, Ivan Tsarevich," the greyWolf replied, "and I will serve you yet this service.
 Listen, Ivan Tsarevich, I will turn myself into the fair Princess Elena, and you will take me to Tsar Afron and be given the golden-maned horse: he will then take me as his queen, and when you sit on the golden-maned horse and you ride far away, then I will ask Tsar Afron leave to walk in the open field, and when he lets me go with the maids of honour and servants and servingmaids and attendants and the boydryni, then think of me, and I shall be with you once again."

 His speech finished, the grey Wolf struck the grey earth and he turned himself into Princess Elena.

 Ivan Tsarevich took the grey Wolf and went into the palace of Tsar Afron together with the supposed Elena the Fair.
 Then the Tsar was very joyous in his heart that he had received such a treasure, which he had been desiring for long, and he gave the golden-maned horse to Ivan Tsarevich.
 Ivan Tsarevich sat on the horse, and he went behind the town and he placed Elena the Fair on it, and they went away, taking their road to the kingdom of Tsar Dolmat.

 The grey Wolf stayed one day with Tsar Afron, and a second day and a third in the stead of fair Princess Elena.
 And then he asked leave of Tsar Afron to go and walk in the open field, that he might drive out the ravening sorrow from his heart.
-Then Tsar Afron said to him: " O my fair Queen Elena, I will do anything for you," and he promptly bade the maids of honour, the servants, the attendants and the boyáryni to go with him and the fair Princess into the open field to walk.
+Then Tsar Afron said to him: "O my fair Queen Elena, I will do anything for you," and he promptly bade the maids of honour, the servants, the attendants and the boyáryni to go with him and the fair Princess into the open field to walk.

-Ivan Tsarevich went on his way and rode with Elena the Fair, and they had almost forgotten the grey Wolf, when he suddenly recollected: " Oh, where is my grey Wolf?"
+Ivan Tsarevich went on his way and rode with Elena the Fair, and they had almost forgotten the grey Wolf, when he suddenly recollected: "Oh, where is my grey Wolf?"

-Then, from some source unknown, he stood in front of Ivan Tsarevich and said, " Sit on me, Ivan Tsarevich, on the grey Wolf, and the fair Princess can go on the golden-maned steed."
+Then, from some source unknown, he stood in front of Ivan Tsarevich and said, "Sit on me, Ivan Tsarevich, on the grey Wolf, and the fair Princess can go on the golden-maned steed."

-Ivan Tsarevich sat on the grey Wolf, and so they went on to the realm of Tsar Dolmat, may-be far or near; and when they reached that kingdom then they stopped three versts out of the town, and Ivan began to beseech the grey Wolf: " Listen to me, my beloved friend, the grey Wolf; you have served me so many services, serve me a last: can you not turn yourself into the golden-maned horse?"
+Ivan Tsarevich sat on the grey Wolf, and so they went on to the realm of Tsar Dolmat, may-be far or near; and when they reached that kingdom then they stopped three versts out of the town, and Ivan began to beseech the grey Wolf: "Listen to me, my beloved friend, the grey Wolf; you have served me so many services, serve me a last: can you not turn yourself into the golden-maned horse?"

 Then the grey Wolf struck the grey earth and became the golden-maned horse; and Ivan Tsarevich left the Fair Elena in the green meadow, sat on the grey Wolf and went into the palace to Tsar Dolmat; and as soon as ever Tsar Dolmat saw Ivan Tsarevich, that he was riding the golden-maned horse, he came out of his palace, met the Tsarevich in the open courtyard, kissed him on his smooth cheeks, took him by his right hand and led him into the white-stoned palace.
 Tsar Dolmat for such a joy bade a feast be prepared, and they sat at the oaken tables by the chequered table-cloths, and they ate, drank and made merry for two days.
 On the third day Tsar Dolmat delivered to Ivan the Bird of Light with the golden cage.
 The Tsarevich took the golden Bird, went outside the town, sat on the golden-maned horse together with the Princess Elena, and went back to his own country.

 Tsar Dolmat thought the next day he would take his golden-maned horse into the open fields, and as soon as ever he had angered the horse, it reared and was turned into a great grey Wolf who raced off.

-When it came up with Ivan Tsarevich it said, " Sit on me, on the grey Wolf, and Princess Elena the Fair she can ride on the golden-maned horse."
+When it came up with Ivan Tsarevich it said, "Sit on me, on the grey Wolf, and Princess Elena the Fair she can ride on the golden-maned horse."

 Ivan Tsarevich sat on the grey Wolf and they went a third journey.
 Soon the grey Wolf took Ivan Tsarevich to the place where he had cleft his horse in two, and said: Now, Ivan Tsarevich, I have served you well, faithfully and truly: on this spot I cleft your horse in two, and up to this spot I have brought you again: slip off me, off the grey Wolf; now you have your golden-maned horse, I can serve you no more."

 The grey Wolf spoke these words and went into the forest; and Ivan Tsarevich wept bitterly for the grey Wolf, and went on his road with the fair Elena on the golden-maned horse.
 And before he reached his own kingdom and when he was only twenty versts off, he stopped, got off his horse, and together with the fair Elena went under a tree: he tied the golden-maned horse to that same tree, and he took the cage with the Bird of Light with him; and lying on the grass engaged in loving conversations they went to sleep.

 Now it happened at this time that the brothers of Ivan Tsarevich, Dmitri and Vasili, were riding out in different states and could not find the Bird of Light.
 They were just returning to their kingdom with empty hands, and they were provoked.
 And they lit upon their sleeping brother with the fair Princess Elena.
 When they saw the golden-maned horse and the Bird of Light in the golden cage on the grass they were delighted, and thought that they would slay their brother Ivan Tsarevich.
-Dmitri took his sword out of his sheath and cleft Ivan Tsarevich, and then he roused the fair Princess Elena and began to ask her: " Fair maiden, from what kingdom art thou, who was thy father, how do they call thee on earth?"
+Dmitri took his sword out of his sheath and cleft Ivan Tsarevich, and then he roused the fair Princess Elena and began to ask her: "Fair maiden, from what kingdom art thou, who was thy father, how do they call thee on earth?"

-And the fair Princess Elena, seeing Ivan Tsarevich dead, was sore afraid, and with bitter tears spake. " I m Princess Elena the Fair; and Ivan Tsarevich found me, whom ye have slain, whom ye have given over to an evil death: if ye were good champions, ye would have gone with him into the open field and have slain him in fair fight.
+And the fair Princess Elena, seeing Ivan Tsarevich dead, was sore afraid, and with bitter tears spake.
+"I am Princess Elena the Fair; and Ivan Tsarevich found me, whom ye have slain, whom ye have given over to an evil death: if ye were good champions, ye would have gone with him into the open field and have slain him in fair fight.
 But ye have slain him in his sleep, and how shall ye receive praise?
 Is not a man asleep as one dead?"

-Then Dmitri Tsarevich put his sword to the breast of fair Princess Elena: " Listen, Elena the Fair, you are now in our hands: we will take you to our father, Tsar Vyslav Andronovich, and you are to tell him that we found you and the Bird of Light and the golden-maned steed.
+Then Dmitri Tsarevich put his sword to the breast of fair Princess Elena: "Listen, Elena the Fair, you are now in our hands: we will take you to our father, Tsar Vyslav Andronovich, and you are to tell him that we found you and the Bird of Light and the golden-maned steed.
 If you do not say this, we will slay you at once."

 Princess Elena the Fair was frightened to death, and swore by all the holy relics that she would do as she was bidden.
 Then Dmitri Tsarevich and Vasili Tsarevich began to cast lots who should have the fair Princess Elena and who should have the golden-maned horse, and the lot fell that the fair Princess Elena should belong to Vasili and the horse to Dmitri.

 Ivan Tsarevich lay down dead on that spot for thirty days, and in that time the grey Wolf ran up to him and he recognised Ivan Tsarevich by his breath, and he wished to help him and revive him, but he did not know how.
 Then at that time he saw a crow and two nestlings flying round the body, who wished to land there and to eat the flesh of Ivan Tsarevich.
 The grey Wolf sprang from behind the bush, laid hold of one of the nestlings and was going to tear it in two.
-Then the crow flung himself on earth and sat not far from the grey Wolf on the fields. " Don't touch my child; it has not done you any harm!"
+Then the crow flung himself on earth and sat not far from the grey Wolf on the fields.
+"Don't touch my child; it has not done you any harm!"

 "Listen, Voron Voronovich: I will not touch your son if you will do me a service; to fly across thrice-nine lands into the thrice-tenth realm and bring me the waters of Life and Death."

-Then the crow said, " Grey Wolf, I will do this service; only do not touch my son."
+Then the crow said, "Grey Wolf, I will do this service; only do not touch my son."
 And the crow spoke these words and flew away.

 On the third day the crow flew back and brought with him two phials: in one was the water of Life and in the other the water of Death.
 And he gave these to the grey Wolf; and the grey Wolf took the phials, cut the nestling into two, sprinkled him with the dead water, and the nestling grew together; then he sprinkled him with the water of Life, and the nestling shook himself and flew away.

-Then the grey Wolf sprinkled Ivan Tsarevich with the water of Death, and his body clove together; and he sprinkled him then with the water of Life, and Ivan Tsarevich stood up alive and said: " Oh, what a long sleep I have had!"
+Then the grey Wolf sprinkled Ivan Tsarevich with the water of Death, and his body clove together; and he sprinkled him then with the water of Life, and Ivan Tsarevich stood up alive and said: "Oh, what a long sleep I have had!"

-And the grey Wolf said to him, " Yes, Ivan Tsarevich, you might have slept for ever if I had not been here: for your brothers have plundered you, and they have taken Princess Elena the Fair and the golden-maned horse and the Bird of Light with them.
+And the grey Wolf said to him, "Yes, Ivan Tsarevich, you might have slept for ever if I had not been here: for your brothers have plundered you, and they have taken Princess Elena the Fair and the golden-maned horse and the Bird of Light with them.
 Now listen, and return to your kingdom as fast as you can: your brother Vasili is to-day going to marry your bride.
 Princess Elena the Fair.
 You must hasten there as fast as possible.
 Sit on me, on the grey Wolf, and I will take you there."

 Ivan Tsarevich sat on the grey Wolf, and the Wolf ran with him into the kingdom of Tsar Vyslav Andronovich, and, whether it be long or whether it be far or whether it be near, they reached the town.
 Ivan Tsarevich slipped off the grey Wolf and w^ent into the town and arrived at the palace, and waited until his brother had returned with the Princess from the crowning; and they were sitting down at table.

-When Elena the Fair saw Ivan Tsarevich, she jumped up at once from her chair and began to kiss his sweet lips and to cry out, " O my beloved bridegroom, Ivan Tsarevich: this is he, and not that other who sits at table."
+When Elena the Fair saw Ivan Tsarevich, she jumped up at once from her chair and began to kiss his sweet lips and to cry out, "O my beloved bridegroom, Ivan Tsarevich: this is he, and not that other who sits at table."

 Then Tsar Vyslav Andronovich stood up from his place and began to ask, and began to question the Princess Elena the Fair what this might mean.
 Then the fair Princess told him all the real truth, how it had been.